konsultaner/jsMovie/README.md

-jsMovie v 1.4.3b
+jsMovie v 1.4.4
 =======

-Burkhardt & Schmidt Medienkommunikation GbR - Richard Burkhardt version 1.4.3b
+Konsultaner GmbH & Co.
+KG - Richard Burkhardt version 1.4.4

 This is a jQuery-plugin for jQuery 1.4+ (tested).
 This plugin enables you to play image sequences without flash or HTML5 with the benefit of playing